-As a premedical advisor for the past 25 years and as a medical school admission consultant, I have read thousands of personal statements.
-At Johns Hopkins and Goucher, where I directed the post-baccalaureate premedical programs, I read countless essays written by applicants and made admissions decisions based in part on the strength of the essay.
-When my students reached the medical school application phase I helped them refine and focus their essay into a cogent, convincing piece of prose.
+As a premedical advisor for over 25 years and as a medical school admission consultant, I have read thousands of personal statements.
+I have read countless essays written by applicants and have helped them refine and focus their essay into a cogent, convincing piece of prose.
 I know what’s important to include in the personal statement and am an expert in helping applicants sharpen their message.

 There are five essential elements of an outstanding personal statement.
 Once you have a draft of your essay, review it to make sure you have included the following: